clokep/relapse/docs/usage/configuration/config_documentation.md

-# Configuring Synapse
+# Configuring Relapse

-This is intended as a guide to the Synapse configuration.
-The behavior of a Synapse instance can be modified through the many configuration settings documented here — each config option is explained, including what the default is, how to change the default and what sort of behaviour the setting governs.
+This is intended as a guide to the Relapse configuration.
+The behavior of a Relapse instance can be modified through the many configuration settings documented here — each config option is explained, including what the default is, how to change the default and what sort of behaviour the setting governs.
 Also included is an example configuration for each setting.
 If you don't want to spend a lot of time